Advertise with us

 Buying Your First Surfboard - Great advice on buying a second-hand surfboard with details on what dimensions to look for, and related tips on buying surfing gear and accessories.

-How to Buy a Used Surfboard - About.com guide with helpful tips on where, and how to buy a used board, with an inspection checklist and related advice on choosing and caring for your new surfboard.
+How to Buy a Used Surfboard - Check out helpful tips on where, and how to buy a used board, with an inspection checklist and related advice on choosing and caring for your new surfboard.